whylabs/langkit/langkit/docs/modules.md

 ### `toxicity`

 The `toxicity` will contain metrics related to the toxicity score calculated for each value in the string column.
-The toxicity score is calculated using huggingface's `martin-ha/toxic-comment-model` toxicity analyzer.
+The toxicity score is calculated using HuggingFace's [`martin-ha/toxic-comment-model`](https://huggingface.co/martin-ha/toxic-comment-model) toxicity analyzer.
 The score ranges from 0 to 1, where 0 is no toxicity and 1 is maximum toxicity.